Lake Shore Drive: Parks

 Much of Chicago's shoreline is given over to public parks.
 The Drive, running through or alongside these parks, gives travelers views and access to these parks and their many amenities.
 In addition, the Chicago Lakefront Trail (abbreviated as LFT) is an 18-mile multi-use path that often runs in the parks near the Drive.
 It is popular with cyclists and joggers.
 From north to south, the parks are Lincoln Park, Grant Park, Burnham Park and Jackson Park.

 Use in culture

 As political moniker

 In the 20th century, the tiny neighborhoods near Lake Shore Drive came to be occupied by exclusive high-rise apartments, condominiums and co-op buildings.
 To the political columnist Mike Royko, Lake Shore Drive was goo-goo territory, a land occupied by Chicago's wealthy "good-government" types.
 Royko sometimes used Lake Shore Drive as a political moniker.
 Though he often agreed with the reformers, he looked upon them with the same cynical eye as his fictional Chicago everyman, Slats Grobnik.

+In motorsport

+A part of the Chicago Street Course uses Lakeshore Drive as a part of the track.